Nestle logo

 SWOT Analysis

-To unlock the power of food by being the leading nutrition, health and wellness company
+Enhance quality of life by being the leading nutrition, health and wellness company

 Strengths

-• BRANDS: Market-leading portfolio with 2000+ brands driving premium pricing
+• PORTFOLIO: Strongest brand portfolio with 2000+ brands across categories

-• INNOVATION: CHF 1.7B R&D investment fuels nutrition science leadership
+• RESEARCH: CHF 1.7B annual R&D investment in nutrition science innovation

 Weaknesses